jonvaldes/recense/README.md

 Recense is a bookmarking service.
 It can help you store links you don't want to lose, or information you want to remember.

-It has been designed to be as simple as possible, so right now it doesn't require a database or any other software installed on the machine.
+It has been designed to be as simple as possible, the only software it requires on the machine is a chromium browser to take screenshots of the links users add.
 It will store the bookmarks and user data as json files, and use those files for the whole operation.

 To run it, you'll need to have a recent version of Rust installed, and then run this command: